squid-cache/squid-cache.github.io/SquidFaq/AboutSquid.rst

 == Who is responsible for Squid? ==

 Squid is the result of efforts by numerous individuals from the Internet community.
-Currently the core team consists of

- * Adrian Chadd
- * RobertCollins
- * HenrikNordström
- * GuidoSerassio
- * Duane Wessels

-Please see [http://www.squid-cache.org/CONTRIBUTORS the CONTRIBUTORS file] for a list of our excellent contributors.
+The core team and main can be seen at WhoWeAre; a list of our excellent contributors can be seen in [http://www.squid-cache.org/CONTRIBUTORS the CONTRIBUTORS file].

 == Where can I get Squid? ==